afriteknz/k8s-infrastructure/README.md

 - Application deployment workflow when using ArgoCD.
 - Containerisation with Docker + Docker-Compose
 - Packaging with Helm
-- Kustomize - Where does it fit in.-
+- Kustomize - Where does it fit in.
 - Observability & Monitoring with Prometheus and Grafana

 Other topics that will be explored.